-FerresDB delivers sub-millisecond vector search with hybrid BM25 retrieval, gRPC streaming, tiered storage, and enterprise-grade RBAC — all powered by Rust for uncompromising performance in RAG, semantic search, and recommendation systems.
+FerresDB delivers sub-millisecond vector search with hybrid BM25 retrieval, native Cross-Encoder re-ranking, graph exploration, advanced quantization (SQ8 + QJL + PolarQuant), gRPC streaming, tiered storage, Point-in-Time Recovery, and enterprise-grade RBAC — all powered by Rust for uncompromising performance in RAG, semantic search, knowledge graphs, and recommendation systems.

 From RAG pipelines to real-time recommendations, FerresDB powers the most demanding vector workloads.